md97331/-Document-Search-Application/README.md

 ### Running the Application
 1. Clone the repository to a local directory.
+2. Navigate to the `[FLASK] main` directory.
+This is where the main Flask application files are located.
-2. Execute `app.py` to start the Flask web server:
+3. Execute `app.py` to start the Flask web server:
 ```bash
 python app.py
 ```